Disability training

 This certificate can lead to roles in:

-h&h offer these courses through classroom, distance (home-based with access to one-on-one trainer support at the college), traineeship (work-based training) and Online (digital learning).
+h&h offer these courses through classroom (at our Granville Campus), distance (home-based with access to one-on-one trainer support at the college), traineeship (work-based training) and Online (digital learning).
 You have up to 12 months to complete this course (traineeship timeframes vary, see our staff).

 Click here to check your eligibility for funding

-Our Certificate IV in Disability is composed of eleven (11) core units and three (3) elective units.
+Our Certificate IV in Disability is composed of seven (7) core units and three (3) elective units.
 These units will provide you with theoretical and practical components to successfully complete your qualification.
 They have been chosen from industry consultation and the needs of the associated job roles.

 Read our student testimonials to see why h&h is the preferred college to study with.